 \section{Abstract}

-We study the Stokes problem over convex, polyhedral domains on weighted Sobolev spaces.
-The weight is assumed to belong to the Muckenhoupt class $A_q$, for $q \in (1,\infty)$.
-We show that this problem is well--posed for all $q$.
+We study the Stokes problem over convex polyhedral domains on weighted Sobolev spaces.
+The weight is assumed to belong to the Muckenhoupt class $A_q$ for $q \in (1,\infty)$.
+We show that \EO{the Stokes} problem is well-posed for all $q$.
 In addition, we show that the finite element Stokes projection is stable on weighted spaces.
-With the aid of these tools, we provide well--posedness and approximation results to some classes of non--Newtonian fluids.
+With the aid of these tools, we provide well-posedness and approximation results to some classes of non-Newtonian fluids.